my1396/Econ-Study/_posts/2024-07-17-Format-Academic-Writing.md

 This is a sentence with a footnote.<sup>[1]</sup>

-<sup>[1]</sup>Supplementary information about the sentence.
+<sup>[1]</sup> Supplementary information about the sentence.

 Note that

-- the superscript number <sup>[1]</sup> follows the sentence in the text directly, with <u>no space</u> before a footnote callout.
-- should be placed after any punctuation, except an end parenthesis if the footnote pertains specifically to the text inside the parentheses
+- Should be <u>placed after any punctuation</u>, except an end parenthesis if the footnote pertains specifically to the text inside the parentheses.
+- The superscript number <sup>[1]</sup> follows the sentence in the text directly, with <u>no space</u> before a footnote callout.
 - Depending on the referencing methods – APA, MLA, Oxford, Chicago, etc, there are different styles for the footnotes:
+  - APA 7: <u>put a space</u> between the footnote number and the footnote itself.
   - Turabian Style (or Chicago Style): Leave <u>no space</u> between the superscript (footnote number) and the first word in the footnote.
-  - APA 7: put a space between the footnote number and the footnote itself.